linhdnguyen23/Archive/README.md

 ## The Commands

-Your program must be able to respond to XXX basic commands:
+Your program must be able to respond to following commands:

 ### Create StorageFile
 1. create (storagefile) -- create a new "empty" storage unit, with given filename